Overview

 |

-Service user | NEW IN 9.6.1 Support for Snowflake When Service user is selected, the Private key attribute must be set to the private portion of the service user’s RSA key-pair.
+new in 9.5.3 Support for Snowflake When Service user is selected, the Private key attribute must be set to the private portion of the service user’s RSA key-pair.

 This authentication method does not use the Password attribute.
 Refer to Snowflake Documentation: Create User for more information. |